freesewing/markdown/dev/howtos/core/drawing-circles/en.md

 ---
 title: Drawing circles
 order: 320
+for: developers
+about: Shows how you can add circles to your pattern
 ---

 Real circles are rarely used in pattern design, and they are not part of the SVG path specification,